WETA (FM): Current format

 WETA changed to a classical music format on January 22, 2007, at 8 pm.
 EST, with classical music now offered for more of the broadcast day than ever before in the station's history.
 Its current classical format is primarily mainstream orchestral, with a smattering of early and baroque music and chamber music.
 Aside from Saturday afternoon opera, very few vocal performances are aired on WETA.

 As of April 2007, WETA reduced the number of hourly NPR newscasts, which had continued to be heard every hour since the change to the classical music format.
 Newscasts are now heard on the hour during drive time and at selected hours at other times.
 WETA also airs audio from the PBS NewsHour Monday through Friday evenings, for the benefit of area commuters unable to arrive home in time to view the program on television.

 WETA airs opera programming on Saturday afternoons, including the Metropolitan Opera radio broadcasts during the Met's regular December–April broadcast season.
 They inherited from WGMS an all-vocal classical music format branded, "VivaLaVoce, the station that sings", on HD2.

 WETA's only competition in the market area is WBJC (91.5 FM), also a non-commercial station, which broadcasts a classical music format and is licensed to serve Baltimore, Maryland.

 Other services

 Since 1974, WETA has provided a subcarrier channel for the Metropolitan Washington Ear, a radio reading service for blind and visually impaired people.
 Listeners tune in to the service using special receivers provided free to qualifying individuals and can receive audio from more than 200 current publications, including newspapers, magazines, and books.

 Stations

-One full-power station is licensed to simulcast the programming of WETA:
+One full-power station is licensed to simulcast the programming of WETA: WGMS (89.1 FM) in Hagerstown, Maryland.